 Psychedelic therapies have been granted Breakthrough Therapy status by the FDA in the USA due to current promising research in the treatment of depression and PTSD.
 We look forward to collaborating with you to explore psychedelic treatment options to help address the mental health crisis we currently face, and offer treatments to those who need it most.

-We are delighted to extend an invitation to you and your colleagues to gather in Melbourne in November 2021.
+We are delighted to extend an invitation to you and your colleagues to gather online in November 2021.

 Together we can change the paradigm for mental health.